crunchysoul/portfolio-1/README.md

 + Usability Testing on multiple mobile devices
 Another objective was to test my website on different mobile devices to see the actual outcome and usability.
 As a special consideration for mobile devices, I have made the button sizes just right for touch presses.
 This makes navigation more comfortable for the viewer.
+The following devices were used for testing usability:
     - Google Chrome Developer Tool
     - Samsung Galaxy Note 4
     - Apple iPhone/iPad Simulator (X-Code)